ahmidou09/capstone-air-pollution-app/README.md

 Then, you will change everything you want!

 ### Commands

+- ✔️ _npm install_:
+  Installs the required packages and dependencies for the app.
+Run this command first after cloning the repository.

 - ✔️ _npm start_:
   Runs the app in the development mode.